Surfndez/Clipper/README.md

 * `docker` - easily deploy and run applications
 * `nodemon` -  automatically restarting program when you make changes - https://nodemon.io/
-* `ngrok` - exposing localhost to all of your friends (and enemies) - https://dashboard.ngrok.com/get-started